 - Corrosion: Corrosion can also cause ABS sensors to fail, especially in areas with high levels of salt or moisture.
 Over time, this can cause the sensor to fail or send incorrect signals to the vehicle’s computer.

-- Electrical issues: Electrical problems, such as a blown fuse or damaged wiring, can also cause the ABS sensor to malfunction or fail.
+- Electrical issues: Electrical problems, such as a blown fuse or damaged wiring, can also cause the anti-lock braking system sensor to malfunction or fail.
 Issues with the vehicle’s battery or alternator can also affect the sensor’s performance.

 - Wear and tear: Like any other component, ABS sensors can wear out over time.
 The sensor’s internal components can become damaged or worn, leading to a loss of signal and other issues.